 Bruce Lee.
 Legend has it that he could hit a leather punching bag so hard that it would tear a hole in it and so fast that a 24-frame-per-second video camera would have trouble following him as anything but a blur.
 In fact, one of his greatest feats was defeating karate legend Chuck Norris!

 Mike Tyson was a boxing legend who could destroy nearly any opponent in the boxing ring.

-Muhammad Ali was able to dodge punches easily & deliver lethal blows to his opponents.
+Muhammad Ali was able to dodge punches easily, noted for his speed, but powerful enough to deliver lethal blows to his opponents.

 Manny "Pacman" Pacquiao, Filipino boxer, actor, and Congressman, is noted for both speed and power in the ring.
 This is more or less inevitable in the lightweight division of boxing, but he's particularly notable in this regard (it's how he got an unprecedented eight simultaneous belts).

 The army of Belisarius, which conducted a rapid offensive campaign in North Africa, traditional battles of maneuver along the Persian border and slow, grinding seige warfare in Italy.
 Belisarius himself, if his reputation is to believed, was also this.
 Unfortunately, his abilities proved to be of no avail against court intrigue.

 Knights.
 Medieval knights in full plate armor were actually fairly fast and mobile, having been trained from a very young age and usually having a suit of armor made specifically for them to facilitate easy movement and comfort.
 Earlier knights who wore mail (chainmail for D&D fans) were even more so.
 When a modern day nurse can do cart-wheels in an authentic armor one realises that "literary tropes of the 19th through 20th century" that exemplified the clunkiness and slowness of the armored knight were just that: pure fiction.
 Watch this video